What our students say

 Become a Competitor

-After onboarding 330 participants to the 2025 Entente Cordiale Day Challenge on the theme of ‘Climate change, biodiversity, and the developing world’ and receiving finalists in London for the Entente Cordiale Day events, we look forward to welcoming more students at the Entente Cordiale Day 2026 in Paris and at Chateau de Breteuil.
+After welcoming 330 participants for the 2025 edition in London on the theme “Climate Change, Biodiversity, and the Developing World,” we look forward to hosting the 2026 Challenge in Paris and at Château de Breteuil.

 2026 Registration will open later this year.